 The University Hospital and the other divisions of UAB provide a variety of support services to each other.
 The cost of these services is allocated to the end user on bases which vary according to the service being furnished.
 These services are paid for by transfers of funds which reduce operating expenses of the unit providing the service and are included in the operating costs of the unit receiving the service.
-Administrative and purchased services provided by UAB and allocated to and reimbursed by the University Hospital during the years ended September 30, 2021 and 2020 were approximately \$36.1 million and \$37.3 million, respectively.
-In addition, during the years ended September 30, 2021 and 2020, the University Hospital transferred approximately \$232.6 million and \$191.7 million, respectively, to UAB to support UAB's academic and medical programs.
+Administrative and purchased services provided by UAB and allocated to and reimbursed by the University Hospital during the years ended September 30, 2022 and 2021 were approximately \$38.1 million and \$36.1 million, respectively.
+In addition, during the years ended September 30, 2022 and 2021, the University Hospital transferred approximately \$209.6 million and \$232.6 million, respectively, to UAB to support UAB's academic and medical programs.

-As noted in footnote 7, In June 2019, the UAB Medicine Finance Authority issued \$8.1 million in Series 2019A Revenue Bonds and \$103.4 million in Series 2019B Revenue Bonds, the proceeds of which were loaned to UAB Health System pursuant to Series 2019A and Series 2019B loan agreements.
-Concurrently, University Hospital entered into a loan agreement with UAB Health System for \$77.0 million of the 2019A and 2019B bond proceeds for the purpose of financing capital improvement projects.
-In January 2021, University Hospital borrowed an additional \$17.7 million of the 2019A and 2019B bond proceeds from UAB Health System.
-Of the total amount borrowed, \$42.5 million was distributed to University Hospital as of September 30, 2020 and September 30, 2021.
-As University Hospital is legally obligated to repay \$94.7 million and is currently paying principal and interest on this full amount, University Hospital has reflected the full \$94.7 million on its statement of net position as long-term debt and \$52.2 million as Due from affiliate on the statement of net position.
-University Hospital pays interest to UAB Health System on the entire amount, regardless of the amount outstanding.
-There are no financial covenants related to the loan between University Hospital and UAB Health System.

-During 2008, the University Hospital entered into an operating agreement with HSF whereby HSF would lease two floors of the Women and Infants Center ("WIC").
+As noted in footnote 7, in June 2019, the UAB Medicine Finance Authority issued \$8.1 million in Series 2019A Revenue Bonds and \$103.4 million in Series 2019B Revenue Bonds, the proceeds of which were loaned to UAB Medicine Enterprise, formally known as UAB Health System pursuant to Series 2019A and Series 2019B loan agreements.
+Concurrently, University Hospital entered into a loan agreement with UAB Medicine Enterprise for \$77.0 million of the 2019A and 2019B bond proceeds for the purpose of financing capital improvement projects.
+In January 2021, University Hospital borrowed an additional \$17.7 million of the 2019A and 2019B bond proceeds from UAB Medicine Enterprise.
+Of the total amount borrowed, \$42.5 million was distributed to University Hospital as of September 30, 2022 and September 30, 2021.
+As University Hospital is legally obligated to repay \$94.7 million on its statement of net position as long-term debt and \$52.2 million as Due from affiliate on the statement of net position.
+University Hospital pays interest to UAB Medicine Enterprise on the entire amount, regardless of the amount outstanding.
+There are no financial covenants related to the loan between University Hospital and UAB Medicine Enterprise.
+During 2008, the University Hospital entered into an operating agreement with the Health Services Foundation ("HSF") whereby HSF would lease two floors of the Women and Infants Center ("WIC").
 HSF reimbursed the University Hospital for construction costs of this space as they were incurred on a square-footage basis.
 Total reimbursements are being amortized as rent revenue on a straight-line basis over a period equal to the 90 year total lease term, commencing on February 22, 2010, the date the building was placed into service.
-The University Hospital had received reimbursements from HSF totaling approximately \$14.7 million in 2021 and 2020, of which approximately \$12.6 million and \$12.8 million respectively, is included in the accompanying statement of net position as unearned revenue-other for the years ended September 30, 2021 and 2020, respectively.
+The University Hospital had received reimbursements from HSF totaling approximately \$14.7 million in 2022 and 2021, of which approximately \$12.4 million and \$12.6 million respectively, is included in the accompanying statement of net position as lease related deferred inflows for the years ended September 30, 2022 and 2021, respectively.